-Muhammad Bin Musa Al-Khwarizmi
+Who was Muhammad Bin Musa Al-Khwarizmi?

-Al-Khwarizmi was one of the greatest mathematicians ever lived.
-He was the founder of several branches and basic concepts of mathematics.
-He is also famous as an astronomer and geographer.
+Al-Khwarizmi was one of the greatest mathematicians to have ever lived.
+He was the founder of several branches and basic concepts of mathematics who is also famous as an astronomer and geographer.
 Al-Khwarizmi influenced mathematical thought to a greater extent than any other medieval writer.
 He is recognized as the founder of Algebra, as he not only initiated the subject in a systematic form but also developed it to the extent of giving analytical solutions of linear and quadratic equations.
 The name Algebra is derived from his famous book Al-Jabr wa-al-Muqabilah.
 He developed in detail trigonometric tables containing the sine functions, which were later extrapolated to tangent functions.
 Al-Khwarizmi also developed the calculus of two errors, which led him to the concept of differentiation.
 He also refined the geometric representation of conic sections

 The influence of Al-Khwarizmi on the growth of mathematics, astronomy and geography is well established in history.
 His approach was systematic and logical, and not only did he bring together the then prevailing knowledge on various branches of science but also enriched it through his original contributions.
 He synthesized Greek and Hindu knowledge and also contained his own contribution of fundamental importance to mathematics and science.
 He adopted the use of zero, a numeral of fundamental importance, leading up to the so-called arithmetic of positions and the decimal system.
 His pioneering work on the system of numerals is well known as “Algorithm,” or “Algorizm.”
 In addition to introducing the Arabic numerals, he developed several arithmetical procedures, including operations on fractions.